Community Resources: COVID-19

 Homework Help and Online Learning Resources:

 Getting outside: and exercising are important parts of maintaining a healthy lifestyle.
 It is possible to practice social distancing techniques while experiencing the outdoors.
-The Town of Pawling has closed dog parks and playgrounds, but trails and open spaces welcome your use.
+Playgrounds, dog parks, trails, and open spaces welcome your use.
 Visit http://pawlingrec.com/ for more information about Town Parks.
 Looking for places to walk or hike?
 Visit https://gis.dutchessny.gov/parks-and-trails/

 These 8 Tips for Staying Active During Coronavirus might help you feel inspired, too!